Patater/modern-cmake/chapters/packages/ROOT.md

 ## The right way (Targets)

 ROOT 6.12 and earlier do not add the include directory for imported targets.
-The latest git master has corrected this error.
+ROOT 6.14+ has corrected this error.
 To fix this error for older ROOT versions, you'll need something like:

 [import:'setup_includes', lang:'cmake'](../../examples/root-simple/CMakeLists.txt)